 CVE-2026-22794: CWE-346: Origin Validation Error in appsmithorg appsmith

 CVE-2026-22794 is a critical origin validation vulnerability in Appsmith versions prior to 1.
-93. The server uses the Origin header from incoming requests as the base URL for password reset and email verification links without proper validation.
-An attacker who can control the Origin header can craft email links pointing to a malicious domain, exposing authentication tokens and enabling account takeover.
+93. The server improperly uses the Origin header from HTTP requests as the base URL for password reset and email verification links without validation.
+An attacker who can control the Origin header can craft emails with links pointing to a malicious domain, exposing authentication tokens and enabling account takeover.
 This vulnerability affects confidentiality, integrity, and availability of user accounts.
-It requires no privileges but does require user interaction (clicking the malicious link).
-The flaw is fixed in Appsmith 1.
-93. European organizations using vulnerable Appsmith versions risk unauthorized access to internal tools and dashboards.
-Mitigation involves upgrading to version 1.
+It requires no privileges but does require user interaction to click the malicious link.
+The issue is fixed in Appsmith version 1.
+93. European organizations using vulnerable Appsmith versions should urgently update to mitigate risk.
+Countries with significant adoption of Appsmith and critical internal tooling deployments are most at risk.

 AI Analysis